 I can't imagine that stadium existing for a three or four hour experience for a football game.

-It is unbelievable just going to the Rangers games already and taking a look at that thing.
+Oh, it is unbelievable just going to the Rangers games already and taking a look at that thing.

-It's watching it develop as Benjamin.
+It's watching it develop has been.

 Oh, I know.